A Brief History of Gardenstown Church

 Following an interim period of independence the congregation was welcomed into the Free Church of Scotland on the 5th Oct.
 2016.

-Over the years the fellowship has faced many challenges and at times seemingly insurmountable obstacles, yet we can testify to God’s faithfulness and goodness and it is our great privilege to be able to continue to witness to our community of the good news of salvation through faith in the Lord Jesus Christ as saviour and Lord.
+Over the years the fellowship has faced many challenges and at times seemingly insurmountable obstacles.
+Yet we can testify to God’s faithfulness and goodness and it is our great privilege to be able to continue to witness to our community of the good news of salvation through faith in the Lord Jesus Christ.